dfmjndm/Hi3MirrorWiki/README.md

-# Announcement: This Service is Temporarily Stopped
+# Announcement: This Service is ~~Temporarily Stopped~~ Now Back to Online!
 Hi Captains,
 It's me, @neon-nyan again.
-We are really sorry that I would like to announce you that **Hi3Mirror** is suspending all its services indefinitely (at least for now until further announcement).
-We are trying to bring this project back as soon as possible.
-Also, We need your help to bring this service back and also for its continuity.

-We are now opening a fund to help this project to continously run and for now, only Indonesian Digital Wallet is accepted (via DANA).

-> # DANA:
-> @neon-nyan / +62 838-7541-2241

-Once again, we are really sorry for your inconvenience regarding to this.
-We are really hoping that this service could be back before June 22nd 2022.

-See you again until the next announcement.
+We would like to inform you that the service is now **BACK TO ONLINE!**.
+You can now back to use feature in your application that uses this services and we are apologize for the problems from tha past days.

 Sincerely,
 ### **@neon-nyan** - Hi3Mirror Project Creator